18. Women and the Great Depression

 In It’s Up to the Women, Roosevelt provided a handbook for women during the Great Depression.
 It was inspirational at times, but mostly, it was practical.
 It provided inexpensive meal plans, recipes, instructions, and most importantly put forward the idea that women did have power to shape their homes and their destinies.
 She believed these trying times would just help women forge strong characters.
 She wrote, “The women know that life must go on and that the needs of life must be met and it is their courage and determination which, time and again, have pulled us through worse crises than the present one.”

-Translation?
-“Ladies, we’ve been through some stuff.
-If we made it through that, we can make it through this depression.”
-That said, it’s important to remember, as we’ve already touched on, women’s experiences of this hard time varied greatly based on my factors.
+It’s important to remember, as we’ve already touched on, women’s experiences of this hard time varied greatly based on many factors.
 Women’s age, marital status, geographic location, race, and ethnicity all affected how complicated a woman’s chance at surviving difficult Depression circumstances were.
 For example, an urban housewife with electricity and running water might have been struggling, but she arguably still had an easier time than a similarly struggling rural woman...who also had to deal with the lack of these conveniences.

 However, in 1933, First Lady Eleanor Roosevelt wrote It’s Up to the Women.
 This was really the first time a first lady took action to speak on a current crisis.
 Women were rarely in positions of power to speak out, so Eleanor Roosevelt’s actions were quite modern and reshaped our expectations for White House First Ladies.